castep-docs/workshop/docs/workshop/02_bands_dos.md

 ## Iron's Density of States

 To plot the density of states of iron, we need to run CASTEP again, instead of computing the band structure along a high symmetry line, we compute it on a grid.
-To your Fe.cell file, remove the bs_kpoint_path block and replace it with:
+To your Fe.cell file, remove the spectral_kpoint_path block and replace it with:

 ```
 BS_KPOINT_MP_GRID 12 12 12